alexfernandez/alexfernandez.github.io/2017/origins-language.md

 The [copula](https://en.wikipedia.org/wiki/Copula_(linguistics))
 is straightforward juxtaposition:
-'V T∅K' means 'I am family'.
+'V TƏK' means 'I am family'.

-Some words can be both nouns or verbs, such as 'R∅T': run, or 'R∅L': trail.
+Some words can be both nouns or verbs, such as 'RƏT': run, or 'RƏL': trail.
 Nouns are always the first word, followed by verbs or adjectives:
-'S∅R R∅T' means 'big animal runs'.
+'SƏR RƏT' means 'big animal runs'.
 Another possibility is juxtaposition of two nouns:
-'R∅L S∅R' means 'trail of a big animal'.
+'RƏL SƏR' means 'trail of a big animal'.
 Verbs can also appear on their own or with function words:
-'R∅T K!' means 'run a lot!'
+'RƏT K!' means 'run a lot!'
 (remember that 'K' means 'much'), and so with adjectives:
-'T∅T K' means 'very good'.
+'TƏT K' means 'very good'.

 ## References